Kagiri11/Flick/README.md

 - [Mockito](https://site.mockito.org/) - Mocking framework for tests.

 ## Extras
-- [GitHub Actions](https://github.com/VictorKabata/Notflix/actions) - GitHub actions is used in this project to check for syntax correctness using linting, execute the unit tests, generate a new package and deploying the apk using [Firebase App Distribution](https://firebase.google.com/docs/app-distribution) when pushing changes to the dev branch or when making a pull request to the main branch.
+- [GitHub Actions](https://github.com/Kagiri11/Flick/actions) - GitHub actions is used in this project to check for syntax correctness using linting when pushing changes to the dev branch or when making a pull request to the main branch.

 # Helpful Resources
 In this section i've included some resources ie. articles and GitHub repositories that are helpful when learning about clean architecture: